jackleekopij/Arduino/ModBus project/README.md

 Accessing WSUM from a software program such as *Minimal ModBus* or *PyModBus*.
 - How will Python program know the location of the WSUM?
 Is there a 'hello world' test to show a connection has been made?
     - Starting by finding the port number given WSUM has been setup correctly.
 MAC commands for this `ls /dev/tty*`
-    - Then use *pymodbus* to see if I can successfully connect to device.
+    - Then use *pymodbus* to see if I can successfully connect to device. \[Success; well atleast when I ran the code with WSUM plugged in no error was thrown, when WSUM was removed error was thrown!!!\]
     - Most likely need to understand modbus coils.
     - If no error messages, then will try and write from Adruino to WSUM.